 Yes, I wanted that shiny coat!

-This topcoat is yet, another Rust-Oleum kit with a two-part product that you mix there in the burst pouch and the anti-skit additive to prevent it from being too slippery specially when wet.
+This topcoat is another Rust-Oleum kit with a two-part product that you mix in the burst pouch and the anti-skit additive to prevent it from being too slippery, especially when wet.

 Applying the product is easy.
 Mr. RLC brushed the corners, and I rolled it.
 However, I had a tough time keeping an eye on those wet lines.
 It is transparent...
 HARD TO SEE!

-Of course, I had plenty of missed spots as you can see below.
-Well, the very bright spots are the reflection of light through the little windows on the garage door.
+Of course, as you can see below, I had plenty of missed spots.
+The bright spots reflect the light coming through the little windows on the garage door.
+But the missed spots are there.

 | Rust-Oleum Clear High Gloss Garage Floor Kit | |